blues/note-python/README.md

 Whether using Serial or I2C, sending Notecard requests and reading responses follows the same pattern:

-1. Create a JSON object that adheres to the Notecard API
+1. Create a JSON object that adheres to the Notecard API.
-2. Call `card.Transaction`, `card.Request` or `card.RequestResponse` and pass
-   in the request JSON object.
+2. Call `Transaction` on a `Notecard` object and pass in the request JSON object.
 3. Make sure the response contains the data you need

 ```python